She Never Died: Plot

 Godfrey heads off to investigate the apartment where Terrance finds and captures him, winding up strapped to a chair in the company of Meredith.
-After a casual conversation, she then leaves Terrance to interrogate Godfrey for Lacey’s whereabouts.
+After a casual conversation, she then leaves Terrance to interrogate Godfrey for Lacey's whereabouts.
 Terrance and a crony then track down Lacey, who is indifferent to being beaten and captured, taking her back to their compound to be heavily restrained.
-Suzzie, who has witnessed Lacey’s abduction seeks Godfrey’s help at the police station where only the desk sergeant is concerned enough to help; all the while, the criminal siblings are beginning to experiment on Lacey for their amusement.
+Suzzie, who has witnessed Lacey's abduction, seeks Godfrey's help at the police station, where only the desk sergeant is concerned enough to help; all the while, the criminal siblings are beginning to experiment on Lacey for their amusement.
 A concerned and reckless Suzzie finds a way into the compound, passing through a party for the rich and powerful before finding and freeing Godfrey.
-Together they attempt to rescue an impaled Lacey who erupts into a rage of power to decapitate Terrance and wreak havoc on the party; a rampage that concludes with Meredith being thrown off the rooftop.
+Together they attempt to rescue an impaled Lacey who erupts into a rage of power to decapitate Terrance and wreak havoc on the party, a rampage that concludes with Meredith being thrown off the rooftop to her death.

 Much later, a retired Godfrey runs into Lacey at the laundromat.
-During a friendly farewell they exchange first names, revealing Lacey to really be Lilith.
-After Godfrey leaves, the haunting man in the hat finally appears clearly to Lacey, so she addresses her frustration about immortality to him, assuming him to be God.
+During a friendly farewell, they exchange first names, revealing Lacey to really be Lilith.
+After Godfrey leaves, the haunting "man in the hat" finally appears clearly to Lacey, so she addresses her frustration about immortality to him, assuming him to be God.
 The film ends foreboding an apocalypse, as revealed to Godfrey at home by yet another bulletproof character.

-The ending shot is of four motorcycle license plates that reference Revelations and the four horsemen of the apocalypse.
+The ending shot is of four motorcycle license plates that reference the Book of Revelation and the Four Horsemen of the Apocalypse.
 This was alluded to at the beginning by the "pantless" man in the cell that speaks to Godfrey.